Jayne Mansfield: Publicity stunts

-At the same time, the world's media were quick to condemn Mansfield's stunts.
+At the same time, the media were quick to condemn Mansfield's stunts.
 One editorial columnist wrote: "We are amused when Miss Mansfield strains to pull in her stomach to fill out her bikini better; but we get angry when career-seeking women, shady ladies, and certain starlets and actresses ... use every opportunity to display their anatomy unasked."
 By the late 1950s, Mansfield began to generate a great deal of negative publicity because of repeated exposure of her breasts in carefully staged public "wardrobe accidents".
 Richard Blackwell, her wardrobe designer (who also designed for Jane Russell, Dorothy Lamour, Peggy Lee and Nancy Reagan), dropped her from his client list because of this.
 In April 1967, the Los Angeles Times wrote: "She confuses publicity and notoriety with stardom and celebrity and the result is very distasteful to the public."

 Signature color

 Mansfield adopted pink as her color in 1954, and was associated with it for the rest of her career.
 Her original choice was purple, but she thought it too close to lavender, Kim Novak's signature color.
 "It must have been the right decision," she said, "because I got more column space from pink than Kim Novak ever did from lavender."
 In November 1957, shortly before their marriage, using money from an inheritance, Mansfield bought the 40-room Mediterranean-style mansion (formerly owned by Rudy Vallée) at 10100 Sunset Boulevard in the Holmby Hills section of Los Angeles.
 Mansfield had the house painted pink, with cupids surrounded by pink fluorescent lights, pink fur in the bathrooms, a pink heart-shaped bathtub, and a fountain spurting pink champagne; she then dubbed it the "Pink Palace".
 Hargitay (a plumber and carpenter before taking up bodybuilding) built the pink heart-shaped swimming pool.
 The year after reconstructing the "Pink Palace" as a "pink landmark", she began riding in a pink Cadillac Eldorado Biarritz convertible with tailfins, then the only pink Cadillac in Hollywood.